-However, a medical bankruptcy may not be the best debt-relief solution if the only reason you are filing for Chapter 7 or Chapter 13 is that you have medical bills you cannot pay.
+Medical hardship is most prevalent for those ages 18-64 and without healthcare, according to the August 2019 study, “Prevalence and Correlates of Medical Financial Hardship in the USA.”
+This is due to the rise of high deductible plans and high out-of-pocket (OOP) medical expenses for patients.
+However, a medical bankruptcy may not be the best debt-relief solution if the only reason you are filing for Chapter 7 or Chapter 13 is because of medical bills.
 Let’s explore medical bills and bankruptcy in greater detail.

 Filing Chapter 7 Bankruptcy to Get Rid of Medical Bills